Chorionic Villi Sampling

 Chorionic villi sampling (CVS) is a test in early pregnancy.
 It is done to look for signs of birth defects.
 Cells from parts of the placenta are taken.
 Genetic material from the fetus can be found there.

 The test may provide important information.
 However, there are some risks.
 You and your doctor should discuss the risks and benefits.

 Who Should Have CVS?

-Your doctor will discuss the benefits and risks of the test with you based on your pregnancy.
-This test is only useful if the results will change the management of your pregnancy or change your desire to continue the pregnancy.
+Some birth defects may change the course of pregnancy or prenatal care.
 If you are at higher risk for having a baby with birth defects, you may wish to have this test.
 Examples of things that may put you at higher risk are:

 - Age 35 years old or older when you give birth

 - Abnormal results on other genetic screening tests